ch4n3l/ch4n3l.github.io/_posts/2017/2019-04-04-downnotifer-ssrf.md

 # iv.
 Conclusion

-I reported the report to `DownNotifier` and they responded in less than 24 hours with a patch.
+I reported the bug to `DownNotifier` and within 24 hour hours there was a response & a patch.

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/downssrf/email.png)